 When you’ve got textured hair, there’s no shortage of terms, techniques and ingredients to know.
 Protein is one of them.
 Although it’s a reoccurring subject in curly girl circles, a lot of us are clueless as to what it is or how to use it.

-And because the last thing anyone wants is a bad hair day, we've recruited trusted hair care blogger Courtney Danielle of Curls and Couture for a full breakdown on the coveted ingredient.
+And because the last thing anyone wants is a bad hair day, we’ve recruited trusted hair care blogger Courtney Danielle of Curls and Couture for a full breakdown of the coveted ingredient.

 Protein Is In Your Hair’s DNA

 Although our hair is already made of 90% protein, specifically keratin, it’s important to maintain a healthy routine that prevents harmful habits and products from damaging each strand.

 “Protein helps to both strengthen and grow our hair by rebuilding the areas of our hair where the protein was lost from chemical processes and heat and by lengthening the growing or anagen phase of our hair to achieve length,” says Courtney.